K-Pop News: T-ara Disbanding After Final Album Is Released In May

 Despite the renewal talks between the T-ara members and MBK Entertainment, the label reportedly stated that even though contract renewal discussions are taking place, it is most likely that the May comeback album will be the group’s last as six members.

-[Featured Image By Lai Seng Sin/AP Images]
+[Featured Image by Lai Seng Sin/AP Images]